docker/docs/datacenter/ucp/3.0/guides/admin/configure/ucp-configuration-file.md

 You can use the configuration file in different ways to set up your UCP swarms.

-- Install one swarm and use the UCP web UI to configure it as desired, extract the configuration file, edit it as needed, and use the edited config file to make copies to multiple other swarms.
+- Install one cluster and use the UCP web UI to configure it as desired, extract the configuration file, edit it as needed, and use the edited config file to make copies to multiple other swarms.
-- Install a UCP swarm, extract and edit the configuration file, and use the CLI to apply the new configuration to the same swarm.
+- Install a UCP cluster, extract and edit the configuration file, and use the CLI to apply the new configuration to the same cluster.
 - Run the `example-config` command, edit the example configuration file, and apply the file at install time or after installation.